joeyates/imap-backup/docs/commands/mirror.md

 imap-backup mirror SOURCE_EMAIL DESTINATION_EMAIL
 ```

-This command makes a local copy of the source account and then copies
+This command makes a local copy of the emails in the source account
-that to the destination account.
+and then copies them to the destination account.

 Exactly which folders are backed up (and mirrored) depends on how the account is set up.

+Specifically, the `folder inclusion mode (whitelist/blacklist)` and
+`folders to include/exclude` list.

 Note that, anything on the destination account that is not on the source account gets deleted.